jtriley/StarCluster/README.rst

           be stopped.
 Defaults to false.
 * Improved node cleanup - Merged `robbyt`_ `pull request`_ which makes node cleanup faster.
 * Improved node addition - Removed some remote read/writes (very slow) and replaced them get/edit/push.
+* Support for multiple subnets - Via the cluster template, allows to get spot instances in the cheapest zone.
+  Dropped the --subnet-id start command flag.
 * Adds a mode where the cluster configuration is written to master:/etc/starcluster.
 To activate, simply add flag "--config-on-master" to the start command.
 Clusters in this mode have the following pros and cons.